segrax/DrCreep/ReadMe.md

 About:
 ------
  The Castles of Dr. Creep is an open source reimplementation of the original 1984 Commodore 64 game by Ed Hobbs.
+Allowing the game to be played like the original, but on many newer platforms.
- Now with a built in castle Builder, allowing the player to create their own castles and build onto an existing castle.
+ Including a built in castle Builder, allowing the player to create their own castles and build onto an existing castle.